Lady Antler Volleyball Team Clinches Playoff Berth

 The homecoming court will be announced prior to the game Friday night beginning at 6:50 p.m.
 The student body will vote for King and Queen from the court.
 This year’s court includes duchesses: Rachel Badillo, Addie Caffey, Cindy Beth Johnson, Hannah McCullough and Rayne Winters.
 This year’s dukes include: Redmond Carson, Cody Highsmith, Monty McKeon, Ben Solder and Ray Swyers.

 Tickets to the Homecoming football game will be available beginning Tuesday at the Tivy High School Athletic Office, any KISD campus, Kerrville Drug, or Fitness First.
 Tickets cost $6 for adults and $3 for children.
 All tickets will be $7 at the gate.

 Kerrville Independent School District is thrilled to announce that Nimitz Elementary has been named a 2014 National Blue Ribbon School by U.S. Secretary of Education Arne Duncan for being an Exemplary High Performing School.
 Nimitz is one of 337 schools nationwide to receive this award.
 Only 25 schools out of more than 8,000 in Texas were recognized.

 The U.S. Department of Education will honor these schools at a Recognition Ceremony November 10-11 in Washington D.C.
 In its 32-year history, theNational Blue Ribbon Schools Program has bestowed this coveted award on just under 7,900 of America’s schools.

-“All of the staff and students at Nimitz Elementary are excited and honored to be named a Blue Ribbon School Nominee,” said Wendy Tiemann, Principal of Nimitz Elementary.
-“Nimitz Elementary is an amazing school and we are thrilled to be recognized for our success.”
+“All of the staff and students of Nimitz Elementary are excited and honored to be named a National Blue Ribbon School,” said Wendy Tiemann, Principal.
+“Nimitz Elementary is an amazing school, and we are honored to be recognized for our success.”